Birds in Art 2018

 On March 8, the Leigh Yawkey Woodson Art Museum announced New England pastel artist Cindy House as its 2018 Master Artist who will be honored during the Museum’s 43rd annual “Birds in Art” exhibition this fall.
-House, the Woodson Art Museum’s 37th Master Artist, will receive the Master Wildlife Artist Medal during the “Birds in Art” opening, Saturday, September 8.
-For additional information about Cindy House see the 2018 Master Artist press release.
+House, the Woodson Art Museum’s 37th Master Artist, received the Master Wildlife Artist Medal during the “Birds in Art” opening festivities.
+For additional information about the exhibition and Cindy House see the 2018 Birds in Art press release and the 2018 Master Artist press release.

-Artwork for the Birds in Art exhibition is selected each year in May; see this list of 2018 Birds in Art artists’ names whose work will be included in the 2018 exhibition.
-A fully illustrated catalogue accompanies Birds in Art and will be available for purchase in advance via this link in summer 2018 or at the Museum in September 2018.
+Artwork for the Birds in Art exhibition is selected each year in May; see this list of 2018 Birds in Art artists’ names whose work is included in the 2018 exhibition.
+A fully illustrated catalogue accompanies Birds in Art and is available for purchase via this link or at the Museum.

-Opening day, Saturday, September 8, part of Wausau’s Artrageous Weekend, provides varied opportunities to interact with more than sixty Birds in Art artists visiting from throughout the world.
+Opening day, Saturday, September 8, part of Wausau’s Artrageous Weekend, provided varied opportunities to interact with more than seventy Birds in Art artists visiting from throughout the world.